accoffin12/-streaming-05-smart-smoker/README.md

 ![Test1FoodAConsumer.PNG](/ScreenShots/Test1FoodAConsumer.PNG)

 8. Watch the Terminals
 As each of the terminals executes its own script, the information should move between the Produce and Consumers.
-Based on that information the following alerts can been seen:
+Based on that information the following alerts can be seen:
 ![FoodA-Alert!.PNG](ScreenShots/FoodA-Alert!.PNG)
 ![FoodB-Alert.PNG](ScreenShots/FoodB-Alert.PNG)
 ![Smoker-Alert.PNG](ScreenShots/smoker-Alert.PNG)

 # 10. Results
-This is the final output, complete with a message added to the logging data for the solo producer and active alerts for when the temperature drops between the Smoker, FoodA and FoodB.
+This is the final output, complete with a message added to the logging data for the solo producer and active alerts for when the temperature drops between the Smoker, FoodA, and FoodB.

 ![R4MultiTerminalsAlerts.PNG](/ScreenShots/R4MultiTerminalsAlerts.PNG)